sophiiehan/sophiiehan/README.md

 I just graduated from UCSC (go slugs! 🐌) with a degree in computer science.

 I mainly experiment with web dev in my free time, from Figma designs to developing with react, typescript, tailwind.
+I've dabbled in game dev with Unity and C# as well.

 I am currently learning iOS development with Swift and SwiftUI